 Virulent instances of workplace mistreatment often involve an eliminationist intention on the part of the chief aggressor(s).
 Two years ago I wrote that the eliminationist instinct may express itself in several ways, including workplace bullying and mobbing behaviors.
-It often reflects a desire not only to eliminate an employee from the workplace, but also to undermine the individual’s livelihood and health even after departure from the organization.
+It frequently reflects a desire not only to eliminate an employee from the workplace, but also to undermine the individual’s livelihood and health even after departure from the organization.

 This year I’ve also been thinking a lot about the roles of lead aggressors vs. roles played by other organizational actors in work abuse situations, especially from a systems theory perspective that examines how human roles and interactions culminate in systems that produce certain results.
 In May I wrote: